Data Processing Agreement

 • Risk Treatment.
 Joist AI maintains a formal and effective risk treatment program that includes penetration testing, vulnerability management and patch management to identify and protect against potential threats to the security, integrity or confidentiality of Customer Personal Data.

 • Vendor Management.
-Joist AI maintains an effective vendor management program
+Joist AI maintains an effective vendor management program.

 • Incident Management.
 Joist AI reviews security incidents regularly, including effective determination of root cause and corrective action.